-Site SE1 is considered to pass the first part of the exceptions test and considered likely to pass the 2nd part of the exceptions test based on the SFRA Level 2 carried out in accordance with the permission.
+Site SE1 passes the Exception Test because it has planning permission.
+No further flood risk assessment would be needed provided the development is carried out in accordance with the permission.
 If the scheme is altered or reapplication made, a new Flood Risk Assessment (FRA) will be required taking account of the advice set out above.